aicherc/dotfiles/README.md

 It has a compiled component that requires a few steps to install (including installing cmake).
 See [link](https://github.com/Valloric/YouCompleteMe) for more details.

+### TODO:

+* Learn about tags - ctags and taglist for quick code navigation